 Ideas for using pesto

-Once you try this pesto, you will be reaching for this green gold over and over again.
+Once you try this pesto, you will reach for this green gold again and again.

 - Drizzle over a freshly baked pizza.